EVRYSDI- risdiplam powder, for solution EVRYSDI- risdiplam tablet

 • Always take EVRYSDI exactly as your healthcare provider tells you to take it.

-• Take EVRYSDI 1 time daily after a meal at approximately the same time each day.
+• Take EVRYSDI 1 time daily with or without a meal at approximately the same time each day.

 • Do not take EVRYSDI if the bottle adapter is not in the bottle.
 If the bottle adapter is not in the bottle, contact your pharmacist.